binbsr/.NETClassesCotiviti/shree/readme.txt

 Nov 12: Learned Constructor, class and Worked on Exercise 4

 Nov 13: Learned class properties, getter and setter, discussed on  auto implemented properties,  Enum, constant and read only data type

+Nov 14: Learned Static class data, methods, class and its implementation, private, public and static constructor